-An interview about how World of Tanks: Mercenaries are created, what’s the game design input and what it takes to be a Wargamer
+An interview about how World of Tanks: Mercenaries is created, what’s the game design input and what it takes to be a Wargamer

 A city known for its deep-dish pizza, music, and resilient sports fans, Chicago also boasts a long history of video game development.
 Off Washington Boulevard in the west loop is Wargaming Chicago-Baltimore, which is leaving its mark on the video game industry.